funnyboy-roks/stark/README.md

       <stack_assertion> ::= <type_or_range> | <type_or_range> <stack_assertion>
       <line> ::= <statements> | <statements> "|" <stack_assertion>
       ```
-- [ ] Annotate stack function that would generate stack assertions
+- [ ] Annotate stack cli argument that generates stack assertions
       automatically and print to stdout
 - [ ] Proper BNF for the language